harness/developer-hub/docs/cloud-development-environment/whats-supported.md

 ## Git Providers Supported​

-Any Public and Private Git Repositories for the following Git Providers.
+We support the following Git Providers.
 We support OAuth based authentication to access private repositories for your Git Provider.

 1. Harness Code Repository